wp-plugins/wp-members/readme.txt

   changes the order in which the user meta fields are saved, and also changes when the email is sent.
 Email is now hooked to user_register, but can be unloaded if necessary.

 * Major overhaul of registration and login form, validation, and processing functions.
 Moved things into appropriate object classes (user, forms) and deprecated legacy functions and files (register.php, forms.php).

 * Updated membership product meta and date format, IMPORTANT: this changes the way the user product access information is stored (going from an array of all memberships to individual meta for each) as well as the format (dates are now unix timestamp).
 There is an update script that will run during upgrade to handle this.
 For now, the legacy format is also maintained (so consider this if customzizing any processing) so that rollback is possible.

 * Updated wpmem_user_has_meta() to include a check by array when the field is multiple checkbox or multiple select.

 * Updated [wpmem_logged_in] shortcode to include an msg attribute to display a message if the user does not have access to a specified product (product must be passed as attribute).

+* Updated [wpmem_logged_in] shortcode to include a compare attribute.
+Possible values for "compare" are "=" and "!=" to restrict if the has a meta value or the meta value is "not equal to" respectively.
+Passing only meta_key/meta_value will still assume an "=" comparison.

 * Updated register page shortcode [wpmem_form register] logged in state - if a profile page is set, second link links to profile rather than "begin using